 Barbro's Past Life Phobias Related to Anne Frank's Holocaust Experience

 Since childhood, Barbro had a fear of men in uniforms.
 Even as an adult, if stopped for a traffic violation by a police officer, Barbro would have such anxiety that she would consider fleeing.
 In order to get over her phobia of uniforms, as well as to work with horses, Barbro in adulthood decided to become a mounted Swedish police officer.
 After completing her training with the Swedish Police Service, Barbro did become a mounted police officer and she worked with police horses for over a decade.

 In addition, Barbro has had an aversion to eating beans since childhood, which the Frank family existed on for nearly two years.
 Barbro would also only take baths, not showers.
 In concentration camps, Nazi's would bring prisoners into large rooms telling the prisoners that they would be given showers.
 Instead of water, poison gas was piped into the room to kill the prisoners.

-At Ten Years of Age, Barbro Leads her Parents to the Anne Frank House
+At 10 Years of Age, Barbro's Past Life Geographic Memory Leads her Parents to the Anne Frank House

 Barbro received her first validation of being Anne Frank when she was ten years old, which she describes in her book, And the Wolves Howled.
 In sum, Barbro was able to find her way directly to the Anne Frank House in Amsterdam without directions.